 Alongside the old there is an impressive Archives+ area on the ground floor, alongside interactive display units and touch tables in the open plan café.
 Here too, you can watch films in the BFI Mediatheque and North West Film Archive pods.
 “It’s all about stories,” says Head of Libraries, Neil MacInnes.

-Two million visitors are predicted each year, double the numbers when the library closed in 2010.
-This makes sense when there’s so much on offer: as well as hosting the largest public music library in the country, there’s new exhibition and performance space, soft seating and 170 computers for public use spread throughout the building.
-“It’s the city’s study, but it’s also the city’s living room,” says MacInnes.
+The lending library has 110,000 items, a media centre, a unique black history collection (at the Ahmed Iqbal Ullah Race Relations Resource Centre), a Secret Garden-themed children’s section and as well as hosting the largest public music library in the country.
+There’s also an exhibition and performance space, soft seating and 170 computers for public use spread throughout the building.
+“It’s the city’s study, but it’s also the city’s living room” says MacInnes.